“Remembrance of things past is not necessarily the remembrance of things as they were.”

 Test over: It was written in 1924 by Laura Ingalls Wilder—while living on a farm in rural Missouri!

-Here’s an account of my most recent attack of Good Old Days Syndrome.
-A few weeks ago, my husband was out of town, so I had to go to the pharmacy on my own to refill a prescription.
+Here’s an account of a recent attack of Good Old Days Syndrome.
+A few months ago, my husband was out of town, so I had to go to the pharmacy on my own to refill a prescription.
 I ran into a friend whom I haven’t seen for about ten years.
-We embraced and found a place to sit and then chatted for about fifteen minutes, catching up on news about our families and about some people we know in common.
+We embraced and found a place to sit and then chatted for about fifteen minutes, catching up on news about our families and our mutual friends.

 When I got home, I was overcome with sadness and fell into a funk over this lost friendship